Indira Gandhi: Middle East

 Gandhi remained a staunch supporter of the Palestinians in the Arab–Israeli conflict and was critical of the Middle East diplomacy sponsored by the United States.
 Israel was viewed as a religious state, and thus an analogue to India's archrival Pakistan.
 Indian diplomats hoped to win Arab support in countering Pakistan in Kashmir.
 Nevertheless, Gandhi authorised the development of a secret channel of contact and security assistance with Israel in the late 1960s.
 Her lieutenant, P. V. Narasimha Rao, later became prime minister and approved full diplomatic ties with Israel in 1992.

 India's pro-Arab policy had mixed success.
 Establishment of close ties with the socialist and secular Baathist regimes to some extent neutralised Pakistani propaganda against India.
 However, the Indo-Pakistani War of 1971 presented a dilemma for the Arab and Muslim states of the Middle East as the war was fought by two states both friendly to the Arabs.
 The progressive Arab regimes in Egypt, Syria, and Algeria chose to remain neutral, while the conservative pro-American Arab monarchies in Jordan, Saudi Arabia, Kuwait, and United Arab Emirates openly supported Pakistan.
 Egypt's stance was met with dismay by the Indians, who had come to expect close co-operation with the Baathist regimes.
 But, the death of Nasser in 1970 and Sadat's growing friendship with Riyadh, and his mounting differences with Moscow, constrained Egypt to a policy of neutrality.
 Gandhi's overtures to Muammar Gaddafi were rebuffed.
 Libya agreed with the Arab monarchies in believing that Gandhi's intervention in East Pakistan was an attack against Islam.

 The 1971 war became a temporary stumbling block in growing Indo-Iranian ties.
-Although Iran had earlier characterized the Indo-Pakistani war in 1965 as Indian aggression, the Shah had launched an effort at rapprochement with India in 1969 as part of his effort to secure support for a larger Iranian role in the Persian Gulf.
+Although Iran had earlier characterised the Indo-Pakistani war in 1965 as Indian aggression, the Shah had launched an effort at rapprochement with India in 1969 as part of his effort to secure support for a larger Iranian role in the Persian Gulf.
 Gandhi's tilt towards Moscow and her dismemberment of Pakistan was perceived by the Shah as part of a larger anti-Iran conspiracy involving India, Iraq, and the Soviet Union.
 Nevertheless, Iran had resisted Pakistani pressure to activate the Baghdad Pact and draw the Central Treaty Organisation (CENTO) into the conflict.
 Gradually, Indian and Iranian disillusionment with their respective regional allies led to a renewed partnership between the nations.
-Gandhi was unhappy with the lack of support from India's Arab allies during the war with Pakistan, while the Shah was apprehensive at the growing friendship between Pakistan and Arab states of the Persian Gulf, especially Saudi Arabia, and the growing influence of Islam in Pakistani society.
+She was unhappy with the lack of support from India's Arab allies during the war with Pakistan, while the Shah was apprehensive at the growing friendship between Pakistan and Arab states of the Persian Gulf, especially Saudi Arabia, and the growing influence of Islam in Pakistani society.
 There was an increase in Indian economic and military co-operation with Iran during the 1970s.
 The 1974 India-Iranian agreement led to Iran supplying nearly 75 percent of India's crude oil demands.
 Gandhi appreciated the Shah's disregard of Pan-Islamism in diplomacy.